Safeguarding

 Do we need safeguarding in ice skating?

 Safeguarding is needed in everyday walks of life and in all sports, including ice skating.
-Safeguarding in sport is vital to ensuring that children and adults alike have a safe and positive experience.
-This, in turn, will contribute to children choosing to remain involved in sport throughout their lives.
+Safeguarding in sport is important to make sure that children and adults alike have a safe and positive experience.
+This, in turn, will help people to keep skating and enjoy sport throughout their lives.

 Children and young people are the foundations and future of sport, the next generation of club competitors, officials and administrators.
 They are potentially the sport stars or Olympic medallists of the future.